24 Sep

 The End

 The band would break up shortly after the release of their magnum opus.
-In January 1978 following a gig at the Winterland Ballroom in San Francisco, Lydon walked away, he had ended the gig by singing a Stooges cover 'No Fun' and changing the lyrics .
-This is no fun.
+In January 1978, following a gig at the Winterland Ballroom in San Francisco, Lydon walked away.
+He ended the gig by singing a Stooges cover, 'No Fun' and changing the lyrics.
+"This is no fun.
 No fun.
-This is no fun—at all.
+This is no fun at all.
 No fun."
 As the final cymbal crash died away, Rotten addressed the audience directly—"Ah-ha-ha.
 Ever get the feeling you've been cheated?
-Good night"—before throwing down his microphone and walking offstage
+Good night" before throwing down his microphone and walking offstage

 Vicious relocated to New York and attempted a career as a solo artist with Spungen as his manager.
 On 12 October 1978, Spungen was found dead at the age of 20 in the Hotel Chelsea room that she was sharing with Vicious, with a stab wound to her stomach.
-Police recovered drug paraphernalia from the scene and Vicious was arrested and charged with her murder.
+Police recovered drug paraphernalia from the scene, and Vicious was arrested and charged with her murder.

-After being released on bail Sid was arrested again for having a fight with Todd Smith, brother of famous American singer Patti Smith.
+After being released on bail, Sid was arrested again for having a fight with Todd Smith, brother of the famous American singer Patti Smith.
 Vicious was released on bail on 1 February 1979.
 Some time after midnight, following a small party to celebrate his release, he died of a heroin overdose, aged 21.

 Who went on to form Joy Division, The Smiths, New Order, The Fall, Buzzcocks and Factory Records.

-The Stone Roses, Oasis, Arctic Monkeys, Kasabian, Nirvana and so many more have been influenced and continue to be influenced by the Sex Pistols.
+The Stone Roses, Oasis, Arctic Monkeys, Kasabian, Nirvana, and so many more have been influenced and continue to be influenced by the Sex Pistols.
 It is an impact that is undeniable.

 Not bad for a band who were together for only 2.5 years.